Map view (configuration)

 5. Select Grid layout block in the Create dialog window that appears.

-6. On the header, enter the layout block name that will be used to identify it in CMS.
+6. On the header, enter the layout block name that will be used to identify it in the backoffice.

-7. On the General tab, in the Width settings field, specify the width of the layout block to have it displayed to the side of the grid.
+7. On the General tab, in Responsive behavior, specify the width of the layout block to have it displayed to the side of the grid.
 The layout block width in combination with the parent grid's width must not exceed 12.
 Otherwise, the layout block will be displayed below the grid.

-8. On the Layout settings tab, in the View element minimum height setting, specify the minimum height of the layout block in pixels.
+8. On the Layout settings tab, in Heights > Minimum height setting, specify the minimum height of the layout block in pixels.
 The recommended height: 600 or above.

-9. If you want the map view to be shown before the grid (on the left side or above the grid depending on the grid layout block width settings), enable the Postion switch.
-If you leave it disabled, the map view will be shown after the grid (on the right side or below the grid depending on the grid layout block width settings).
+9. If you want the map view to be shown before the grid (on the left side or above the grid depending on the grid layout block width settings within the Responsive behavior settings), turn on Show before grid.
+If you leave it turned off, the map view will be shown after the grid (on the right side or below the grid depending on the grid layout block width settings).

 10. You can leave other layout block settings with default values.
 The layout block will serve as a container for the map view.
 Select Save and publish.